PostHog/posthog.com/contents/blog/is-autocapture-still-bad.md

 Is autocapture bad?
 Has it ever been good?
 Earlier this year Amplitude posed these questions in a blogpost by Product Evangelist Adam Greco.
 Yes, he said, ‘[Auto-track is still bad](https://amplitude.com/blog/autotrack-is-bad)’ – and he went on to explain the four main reasons why.

 Unlike Amplitude (which requires manual instrumentation), PostHog offers both.
 You can [track custom events manually](/tutorials/event-tracking-guide), you can use autocapture, or you can use a mixture.
-We’ve long thought this approach is best because it offers teams more flexibility and choice, so we were naturally curious why Adam thought otherwise.
+We’ve long thought this approach is best because it offers teams more flexibility and choice, so we were naturally curious about the arguments against this approach.

 So, why does Amplitude think it’s better to give users a more limited product?
-In the article Adam makes four main arguments against autocapture:
+In the article there are four main arguments against autocapture:

 1. Autocapture means you capture more data.
 Too much data, in Amplitude’s opinion.